robert8138/deep-learning-deliberate-practice/concepts/work_in_progress/structure_ml_project.md

 How about the size of the test set?
 It should be large enough to give high confidence in the overall performance of your system.
 One popular heuristic had been to use 30% of your data for your test set.
 This works well when you have a modest number of examples—say 100 to 10,000 examples.
 But in the era of big data where we now have machine learning problems with sometimes more than a billion examples, the fraction of data allocated to dev/test sets has been shrinking, even as the absolute number of examples in the dev/test sets has been growing.
 There is no need to have excessively large dev/test sets beyond what is needed to evaluate the performance of your algorithms.

+Wisdome from Andrew:

+> The dev set should be large enough to detect differences between algorithms that you are trying out.
+If you need to detect a 0.1% change between two candidate algorithms, you should have at least 1000 (100/0.1) examples.
+For test set, it should be large enough to give high confidence in the overall performance of your system, and you really don't need more beyond that.

 ## Evaluation Metrics

 During development, your team will try a lot of ideas about algorithm architecture, model parameters, choice of features, etc. Having a **single-number evaluation metric** for **optimization**​ such as accuracy allows you to sort all your models according to their performance on this metric, and quickly decide what is working best.